 - It is not well suited for corners.
 Posses some difficulty in control with gardens with many corners.

-It features Sure-Grip Handles that makes handling easy as you can easily hold it at different angles.
+It features Sure-Grip Handles which makes handling easy as you can easily hold it at different angles.
 The safety switch, speed control, and all the controls and keys are conveniently placed on the grip handles.
 The soft grips ensure maximum wrist comfort and reduce fatigue.

-Mantis 7920 comes with intelligently designed tines which dig deep into hard soils without bouncing back.
+Mantis 7920 comes with intelligently designed tines that dig deep into hard soils without bouncing back.
 As a plus, the tines come with a lifetime warranty.
 The compact design and innovative transmission design makes it possible for it to reach very confined spaces and corners where many tillers could not possibly reach.

 The machine is also versatile.
 It can be converted into a power-weeder by simply turning the tines around.
 You can toggle between a tiller and a power-weeder anytime the need arises.
 This versatility makes Mantis 7920 one of the best-rated rototillers available on the market today.

 - Ease of assembly and maintenance